Enhance Sample Efficiency and Robustness of End-to-end Urban Autonomous Driving via Semantic Masked World Model: Preliminary

-With the learned world model, the long-horizon behaviors can be learned in the compact latent space by efficiently leveraging the neural network latent dynamics.
-For this, we propagate stochastic gradients of multi-step returns through the world model predictions of actions, states, rewards, and values using reparameterization.
-We denote imagined quantities with $\tau$ as the time index.
-Imagined trajectories start at initial state $s_t$ and follow predictions made by the world model $s_\tau \sim p(s_\tau|s_{\tau-1},a_{\tau-1})$, reward model $r_\tau \sim p(r_\tau|s_\tau)$, and a policy $a_\tau \sim p(a_\tau|s_\tau)$.
-The objective is to maximize expected imagined rewards $\mathrm{E}_{p}\left(\sum_{\tau=t}^{\infty} \gamma^{\tau-t} r_{\tau}\right)$ with respect to the policy.
+Given the learned world model, the efficient utilization of neural network latent dynamics enables the acquisition of long-term behaviors in a compact latent space.
+To this end, multi-step returns gradients are propagated through the world model predictions of actions, states, rewards, and values using reparameterization.
+We use the notation $i$ to represent the time index for imagined quantities.
+Imagined trajectories start at initial state $s_t$ and follow predictions made by the world model $s_i \sim p(s_i|s_{i-1},a_{i-1})$, reward model $r_i \sim p(r_i|s_i)$, and a policy $a_i \sim \pi(a_i|s_i)$.
+The objective is to maximize expected imagined rewards $\mathrm{E}_{\pi}\left(\sum\limits_{i=t}^{\infty} \gamma^{i-t} r_{i}\right)$ with respect to the policy.